 Starting kindergarten is a big step for you and your child.
 At the Y, we want to make sure you start on the right foot.

-And, Lindsay’s talking to parents, not kids!
+And, Kim's talking to parents, not kids!

+We know that the start of a new school year can be stressful no matter your child's age.
 In the coming weeks, you’ll be gathering paperwork, making big decisions and learning a new language.
 The YMCA offers programs that work with your school calendar, whether you live in Wake County, Durham, Johnston or Lee counties.

 Here’s the YMCA primer for school programs.

 YMCA After School starts at school dismissal and ends at 6 p.m.
 Early release days are included at no additional cost.